Moving to France as an American? Why You Should Keep Your Investments in the U.S.

 In other words:

-If you try to move your money into French financial products, things get complicated — and expensive — very quickly.
+If you try to move your money into French financial products, things get complicated and expensive very quickly.
+You will be subject to the 31.4% flat tax on dividends, capital gains, and interest in France.

 ❌ The Big Problem: PFIC Rules for Americans in France